getumbrel/llama-gpt/README.md

   <p align="center">
     A self-hosted, offline, ChatGPT-like chatbot, powered by Llama 2.
 100% private, with no data leaving your device.
     <br/>
-    <strong>New: Support for Code Llama models, and support for Nvidia GPUs.</strong>
+    <strong>New: Support for Code Llama models and Nvidia GPUs.</strong>
     <br />
     <br />
     <a href="https://umbrel.com"><strong>umbrel.com (we're hiring) »</strong></a>